Dynamoid/dynamoid/doc/querying.md

 end
 ```

-Each yielded pages returns page metadata as the second argument, which
+Each yielded page returns page metadata as the second argument, which
 is a hash including a key `:last_evaluated_key`.
 The value of this key
 can be used for the `start` method to fetch the next page of records.

-This way it can be used for instance to implement efficiently pagination
+This way it can be used, for instance, to implement pagination
-in web-applications:
+efficiently in web applications:

 ```ruby
 class UserController < ApplicationController